-Lit 118 ab.
-Twentieth Century Poetry.
-9 units (3-0-6); first, second, third terms.
-A two-term seminar on major poets, and poetic theories, of the twentieth century.
-The first term will concentrate on Frost, Eliot, Yeats, Auden, Thomas and other poets whose principal work was done before 1950.
-The second term will concentrate upon Lowell, Ginsberg, Wilbur, and other poets of the post-war and contemporary scene.
-Instructor: Clark.
+Lit 146 ab (formerly Lit 118).
+Twentieth-Century American and British Poetry.
+9 units (3-0-6); first, second terms.
+A two-term seminar on the major poets and poetic theories from the turn of the century to the present.
+The first term will concentrate on American poets; the second term, which may be taken independently of the first, will be devoted to British poets.
+Instructors: Clark, Rubin.